qp5/kaleidoscope/README.md

   📫 View <a href="mailto: support@bowhip.org">project</a>     Access <a href="mailto: support@bowhip.org">project</a><br><br><br><br>
 <!--- Supabase & Python backend.
 Real-time data syncing, analytics.-->

+## Mission of bowHip<br>
+Intent of bowHip is two fold.
+With individuals it is to help discover and free self from flubugs.<br>
+Intent of bowHip with organizations is to support organizations to help individuals within their organization to self improve.<br>
+To help organization to observe it's impact on their self and surrounding.
+Provide content, tools, material for organizations relating to those goals.<br>
+<br><br>

 <b>GOALS</b><br>
 <!--Build the app using Flutter.